awsdocs/aws-transit-gateway-guide/doc_source/transit-gateway-quotas.md

 ## Transit gateway attachments<a name="attachments-quota"></a>
 + Total number of transit gateway attachments per transit gateway: 5,000
 + Number of unique transit gateway attachments per VPC: 5

-  This value cannot be increased.
+  This value cannot be increased\.
 A transit gateway cannot have more than one attachment to the same VPC\.
 + Number of transit gateway peering attachments per transit gateway: 50
++ Number of transit gateway peering attachments between two transit gateways: 1
 + Number of pending transit gateway peering attachments transit gateway:10

 ## Bandwidth<a name="bandwidth-quota"></a>
 + Maximum bandwidth \(burst\) per VPC, Direct Connect gateway, or peered transit gateway connection: 50 Gbps
 + Maximum bandwidth per VPN tunnel: 1\.25 Gbps

   This is a hard value\.
 You can use ECMP to get higher VPN bandwidth by aggregating multiple VPN tunnels\.
-  Note: To use ECMP, the VPN connection must be configured for dynamic routing.
+To use ECMP, the VPN connection must be configured for dynamic routing\.
 ECMP is not supported on VPN connections that use static routing\.

 ## AWS Direct Connect gateways<a name="direct-connect-quota"></a>
 + Number of AWS Direct Connect gateways per transit gateway: 20